 ‘Do you think they followed their hearts in having Alfie?’

 ‘He wanted to have a baby for about five years, but she wanted one forever.’

 ‘They’re not good at family planning, I take it. ’

-‘They’re just plain reckless.
+‘They’re just plain reckless spitting kids out.
 The boy’s an accident.
 A changeling in every sense. ’

 ‘His mother got so mad when he broke a cup she couldn’t remember his name.
 ‘Come here, Alfie, er, Theo, er, Lou, er, Dana… what is your name, boy?
 And don’t lie to me, because you live here, and I’ll find out who you are.’

 ‘I’m Alfie, ’he said.
 ‘I really don’t care what you call me unless it’s late for dinner. ’